moriyoshi-kasuga/envman/README.md

 ## Features

 - **Automatic Environment Variable Loading**: Automatically load environment variables into struct fields.
+- **Array/Vec Support**: Parse comma-separated or custom-delimited values into vectors using the `separator` attribute.
+- **Validation**: Custom validation functions to ensure values meet your requirements.
+- **Enhanced Error Messages**: Detailed error messages showing the key name, actual value, and expected type for easier debugging.
+- **Secret Masking**: Protect sensitive data in debug output with the `EnvManDebug` derive macro and `secret` attribute.
-- **Customizable Field Attributes**: Use attributes to customize field names, parsers, default values, and nested structures efficiently, now with centralized error handling.
+- **Customizable Field Attributes**: Use attributes to customize field names, parsers, default values, and nested structures efficiently.
-- **Improved Parsing Mechanism**: Attributes are parsed using a unified configuration builder for better error reporting and validation.
-- **Enhanced Error Context**: Provides precise error messages, including problematic field names and attributes.
 - **Support for Nested Structs**: Easily manage nested configurations with support for nested structs.
 - **Flexible Naming Conventions**: Use `rename_all`, `prefix`, and `suffix` to control environment variable naming.